 What plant needs the least amount of light?

-While most of the indoor plants that don’t need sunlight listed here can live on tiny amounts of indirect light, if you’re looking for one that could just about survive in a closet, then I would recommend you start with a fern or a terrarium with some moss.
+While most of the indoor plants that need no light listed here can live on tiny amounts of indirect light, if you’re looking for one that could just about survive in a closet, then I would recommend you start with a fern or a terrarium with some moss.

 Ferns and moss are known for thriving in the dark forests under the canopy of the trees and can survive with very little light.